fivetran/dbt_quickbooks/README.md

   using_vendor_credit: false # disable if you don't have vendor credits in QuickBooks
   using_sales_receipt: false # disable if you don't have sales receipts in QuickBooks
   using_credit_card_payment_txn: true # enable if you want to include credit card payment transactions in your staging models
-  using_purchase_order: true #enable if you want to include purchase orders in your staging models
+  using_purchase_order: true #enable if you want to include purchase orders in your staging
+  using_invoice_tax_line: true #enable if you have invoice tax lines in QuickBooks
+  using_journal_entry_tax_line: true # enable if you have journal entry tax lines in QuickBooks
+  using_purchase_tax_line: true # enable if you have purchase tax lines in QuickBooks
+  using_refund_receipt_tax_line: true # enable if you have refund receipt tax lines in QuickBooks
+  using_sales_receipt_tax_line: true # enable if you have sales receipt tax lines in QuickBooks
+  using_tax_agency: true #enable if you have tax agencies in QuickBooks
+  using_tax_rate: true #enable if you have tax rates in QuickBooks
 ```

 ### (Optional) Step 5: Additional Configurations